 Benefits and Perks

-A 401(k) program is available, and more than two-fifths of workers use it to save for retirement.
-Nearly one in seven workers receive health insurance, and less than ten percent of workers get dental coverage.
+More than two-fifths of workers contribute to 401(k) savings accounts sponsored by the firm.
+About one in seven workers receive health insurance, and less than ten percent of workers get dental coverage.
 The company also dishes out perks such as flexible hours.